czbiohub-sf/ulc-malaria-scope/OS_instructions/OS_flash.md

 2. Place the password in the microscope's persistent environment variables (similar to what we did above for `ngrok`):
   - Open the bashrc file: `nano /home/pi/.bashrc`
   - Add `export GMAIL_TOKEN=<TOKEN_HERE>` to the bottom of the file.
+3. Run both `oracle.py` and `dev_run.py` to ensure you're receiving emails and that there are no errors (for example, if you forget to set the email token, that will raise a custom `EmailError: no token set` error.
+Similarly if an ngrok token isn't set, a custom `NgrokError: no token set` error will be raised.)